LearnPythonWithRune/ingress-mysql/README.md

 Ingress MySQL is a MySQL server for demonstration purposes.

 ## Description
-This is a repository containing a Dockerfile, which builds a MySQL server with inserting the schema.sql.
+This is a repository containing a Dockerfile, which builds a MySQL server with inserted schema.sql.

-The file `schema.sql` has the query to create an empty table.
+The file `schema.sql` contains the queries to create a database with an empty table.

 ## How to
 To build the image have Docker Desktop (or Docker engine) running.